brodycj/android-sqlite-ndk-native-driver/README.md

 **NOTE:** This project references the `gluegentools` and `sqlite-amalgamation` subprojects, which are resolved by: $ `make init` (as described below).

-**WARNING:** The sqlite database and statement handles that are returned by the `SQLiteNative` library functions are raw C pointer values (with `0x100000000` added).
-If someone uses a database or statement handle that is not valid, or no longer valid with the `SQLiteNative` library the behavior is undefined (may crash, for example).
+**WARNING:** The sqlite database and statement handles that are returned by the `SQLiteNDKNativeDriver` library functions are raw C pointer values (with `0x100000000` added).
+If someone uses a database or statement handle that is not valid, or no longer valid with the `SQLiteNDKNativeDriver` library the behavior is undefined (may crash, for example).
 It is NOT recommended to use the API directly without understanding of how this library works internally.

 ## SQLite build information